-Though you may think one person isn’t enough to do anything, everyone can make a difference by changing their habits one step at a time.
+Think one person isn’t enough to do anything?
+Everyone can make a difference by changing their habits one step at a time.
 Here’s how you can help.

 Table Of Contents

 - Slow Fashion vs Ethical Fashion vs Sustainable Fashion

 - What Are Some Easy Ways To Shop More Sustainably?